Kuala Lumpur at night © judhi

 Malaysia Travel Guide

-The West Coast of Malaysia is home to Kuala Lumpur, Malaysia's glittering, cosmopolitan capital city.
-The city abounds with excellent sights and activities for tourists, from the Petronas Towers (the world's tallest twin skyscrapers), to the nearby Batu Caves.
-Kuala Lumpur is also a world-famous shopping destination and a gastronomic delight, as various national cuisines combine to offer a wealth of options to the adventurous palate.
+The west coast of Malaysia is home to Kuala Lumpur, Malaysia's glittering, cosmopolitan capital city.
+The city abounds with excellent sights and activities for tourists, from the lofty Petronas Towers, to the nearby Batu Caves.
+Kuala Lumpur is also a world-famous shopping destination and a gastronomic delight, as various national cuisines combine to offer a wealth of options for the adventurous palate.

-The East Coast is predominately Muslim, and boasts several easy-to-reach tropical islands (such as Sibu, the Perhentian Islands), offering snorkelling and diving off white-sand beaches.
+The east coast is home to several easy-to-reach tropical islands (such as Sibu and the Perhentian Islands), offering snorkelling and diving.
 In the north of Peninsula Malaysia several hill resorts offer a welcome respite from the heat and humidity of the coast.
 Hill resort holidays in Malaysia are becoming increasingly popular, and visitors have a good selection to choose from: The Cameron Highlands is the most refined, Fraser's Hill the most tranquil, and the Genting Highlands the most developed of Malaysia's hill resorts.

 Best time to visit Malaysia

 Malaysia has a humid tropical climate, characterised by high temperatures all year round.
 The monsoon season (November to February) brings heavy rain to the peninsular region.
 The best time to visit Malaysia is between April and October.
 Bear in mind that if you're suffering in the heat down at the coast, the highland region in northern Malaysia is significantly cooler.
 Read more on Malaysia's Climate and Weather.

 - The Petronas Towers, the world's tallest twin skyscrapers, are an inspiring sight, and the view of Kuala Lumpur from the Skybridge is not to be missed.